-A last quarter Moon interferes with the April Lyrids, which peak on the morning of the 22nd.
-The best time to observe will be before the Moon starts to become obtrusive around 01:30 UT.
+The Moon is favourable for the April Lyrids, which peak on the night of the 22nd/23rd, and will be best observed after Moonset (just before midnight).
 They usually peak at 20-30/hr, but have sometimes had outbursts of over 100/hr, which makes them very much worth watching.
 These meteors are dust particles from the tail of Comet Thatcher.
 As these particles enter the atmosphere, they compress and heat the air in front of them.
 This heat causes the surface of the particle to ablate and ionise.
 Binoculars are useful for observing the persistence of these ionisation trains that form the streak in the sky which is what we observe as a "shooting star".